4LT/qc-conduit/README.md

 will **send** the result of the evaluation.
 If an error occurs during evaluation it will not fire, instead broadcasting a message to players.

+### misc_explobox / misc_explobox2

+Now targets entities when killed.
+Can be jumped on.

 ### monster_spawner

 Spawns monsters at its location.
 Set `think` to the classname of the monster